 1. Visit Gifu Castle

-Gifu Castle, located atop Mount Kinka, offers breathtaking views of the surrounding city and the Nagara River.
-Originally built in the 16th century, the castle has a rich history and houses a museum displaying samurai armor and weapons.
-Visitors can hike up the mountain or take a ropeway to reach the castle.
-It’s a must-visit for history buffs and those seeking panoramic views of Gifu.
+Gifu Castle, perched atop Mount Kinka, offers panoramic views of the city and the scenic Nagara River.
+Originally built in the 16th century, this historic site is home to a museum displaying samurai armor and weapons.
+Visitors can either hike or take a scenic ropeway to the castle, where the views are especially stunning during sunset.
+History lovers and nature enthusiasts will both find this site captivating.

 2. Experience Ukai (Cormorant Fishing) on the Nagara River

-Ukai is a traditional fishing method using cormorants, practiced on the Nagara River for over 1,300 years.
-Visitors can watch this unique fishing technique from boats on the river, particularly beautiful at night under the glow of lanterns.
-The fish caught by the cormorants are considered a delicacy.
-It’s a cultural experience that offers a glimpse into Japan’s rich traditions.
+Ukai, a traditional fishing method using trained cormorants, has been practiced on the Nagara River for over 1,300 years.
+Visitors can enjoy the sight from boats, where the scene is especially enchanting at night, illuminated by lanterns.
+The fish caught by the birds, called ayu, is considered a delicacy in Japan.
+This cultural experience is not only entertaining but also offers a glimpse into Japan’s ancient traditions.

 3. Explore Shōhō-ji Temple and the Great Buddha